-While condominiums vary in size, shape and offerings, there are a number of common variables that will influence how much the common fees the common fee is per month.
+While condominiums vary in size, shape, and offerings, there are a number of common variables that will influence how much the common fees the common fee is per month.
 Let’s take a look:

 Sometimes (but not always) older condominium buildings charge higher fees, simply because as building components age, they may require more maintenance.
 A condominium building is comprised of multiple parts.
 Much like in a house, these structural components eventually age into obsolescence; so it stands to reason that an older building may require more money directed towards repairs.

 Things like the roof, heating and cooling systems, elevators and windows all have limited life spans and eventually need replacing- in addition to ongoing maintenance and repairs.

 That’s not to say that newer buildings are spared from higher fees.
 Cheaper construction materials are more often used these days, which means that the lifespan for certain components is even shorter, which means that newer condos often need more maintenance sooner than their older counterparts.